pablodecm/paper-inferno/paper/paper.md

 ![different $\lambda$ value
 ](gfx/figure5b.pdf){#fig:range_b_rate width=48%}

-Expected uncertainty when the value of the nuisance parameters is different for 10 learnt summary statistics (different random initialisation) based on cross-entropy classification and inference-aware technique.
+Expected uncertainty when the true value of the nuisance parameters $r$ and $\lambda$ is different for those used for training the model (i.e. $r=0.0$ and $\lambda=3.0$).
+The results for 10 randomly initialised 10 learnt summary statistics (different random initialisation) based either on cross-entropy classification and the inference-aware technique are shown.
 Results correspond to Benchmark 2.
 :::